illiteratewaffle/RetroArcade/Needs work/use_case_descriptions.md

 1. How would the hints be generated?
 2. Should there be a limited number of hints to prevent users from exploiting it?

-**Use case:** Rematch Request

-**Iteration:** 1

-**Primary Actor:** Player

-**Goal in context:** The player is able to request a new game with the same opponent with whom they have just played.

-**Preconditions:** The player has played at least one game with an opponent.

-**Trigger:** Player selects the 'Request Rematch' button in the game interface.

-**Scenario:**
-1. Player finishes a game and wishes to play the same opponent.
-2. Select "Request Rematch" button to notify opponent.
-3. Opponent is notified of Rematch Request.
-4. If Opponent denies the request, both players are returned to game lobby.
-5. If Opponent accepts, the same game loads once more with same players.

-**Post conditions:** The player and opponent are reloaded to the same game in its initial state to play again.

-**Exceptions:**
-1. One player breaks connection with the server before request is made.
-2. If the opponent accepts but breaks connection before the new game starts.

-**Priority:** medium to high priority.
-Rather basic functionality of a game system.

-**When available:** Between 2nd and 3rd iterations

-**Frequency of use:** Somewhat frequent.
-Players might wish to play the same opponent again, or they may not.

-**Channel to actor:** The game's interface.

-**Secondary actors:** Opponent

-**Channel to secondary actors:** The game's interface

-**Open issues:**
-1. What if both players send request?
-2. What if they want to switch to a new game?

-**Use case:** Allow Game Logic To Determine Match Outcome

-**Iteration:** 1

-**Primary Actor:** Game Logic Software

-**Goal in context:** Implement functions to allow the game logic to determine the result of a match, assigning a winner or a draw.

-**Preconditions:** A game is ongoing between 2 different players from one of the 3 games (Tic Tac Toe, Connect 4, Checkers).

-**Trigger:** A player has either made a move which satisfies a winning condition, or no more legal moves are allowed to be taken from either player.

-**Scenario:**
-1. A game is currently ongoing between 2 players.
-2. If player 'A' makes a move which results in a winning condition to be met for 'A', go to 3.
-3. Player 'A' is awarded a win, and player 'B' is given a loss.
-4. If neither player can make any more legal moves, go to 5.
-5. Nobody is given a win or loss, and the match ends in a draw for both player 'A' and 'B'.

-**Post conditions:** The match outcome has been determined, and the game ends.

-**Exceptions:** N/A

-**Priority:** High priority.
-Essential for the standard functionality of the game logic.
-Also used to determine what exactly are the win conditions for each game within the software.

-**When available:** Between 2nd and 3rd iterations.

-**Frequency of use:** Always, will be used during every match.

-**Channel to actor:** Game Logic Java Classes

-**Secondary actors:** N/A

-**Channel to secondary actors:** N/A

-**Open issues:**
-1. It may be difficult or troublesome to effectively implement the different winning conditons required for each game, so we should ensure that we can find a simple and effective way to implement this functionality within the software.

 ## Networking Team